Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/0_cutoff/README.md

       - The total energy marked by a ! ( as a sum of different contributions)
       - The forces acting on the atoms (should be 0 for a system at the equilibrium)
-      - Information on the total time and time for each subroutine
+      - Information on the total time and time for each subroutine Note that QE often uses Rydberg and bohr atomic units: 1 Ry = 13.6057eV, 1 bohr = 0.529177 Angstrom.
-  3. Repeat step 1 and change each time the value of ecutwfc from 5 up to 30 and the name of the output (so as to not overwrite them)
+  3. Repeat step 1 and change each time the value of ecutwfc from 5 up to 30 Ry and the name of the output (so as to not overwrite them)
       ```
       % pw.x < si.scf.in > si.scf.out_5Ry
       ```